tekofx/tekofx/README.md

 <h2>💻 Currently working on</h2>

-- <a href="https://github.com/tekofx/Biblioteques">Biblioteques:</a> Android App for aladi.cat and public libraries of Barcelona
+- <a href="https://github.com/tekofx/Bibliotecat">Bibliotecat:</a> Android App for aladi.cat and public libraries of Barcelona
 - <a href="https://github.com/akrck02/kinokoro">Isopets:</a> A godot virtual pets game
 - <a href="https://github.com/tekofx/teatime">Teatime:</a> Compose multiplaform app to control brew time of tea
+- <a href="https://github.com/tekofx/artganizer">Artganizer:</a> Android app to manage art and OCs

 <h2>⚙️Languages and tools</h2>